Using CHTC's HTC Submit Servers

 and a meeting with the PI (faculty advisor) will be necessary to reinstate the account.

-- Do not run programs on the submit node.
-The submit node
+- Do not run programs on the submit server.
+The submit server

 is kept plenty busy just managing HTCondor jobs.
 Computational work,